 The institute has continued to demonstrate its commitment to achieve academic excellence by promoting values, creating civic responsibility and building global competencies in a dynamic environment.
 The first assessment and accreditation by NAAC in 2017 ushered the way for novel ideas of quality nourishment and to take up quality enhancement initiatives.
-1. After the first the major initiations was strengthening the institute in all academic and co_curricular aspects balancing the dissemination of social responsibility and ethical values among the stakeholders, and designing a roadmap for NBA Accreditation of few departments, and applying for the grant of Autonomous status in the successive years.
+1. After the first assessment and accreditation of the institute by NAAC on Sep 11, 2017, one of the major initiations was strengthening the institute in all academic and status in the successive years.
 2. IQAC has promoted the use of ICT in teaching and learning process, significantly.
 3. Institute took a major leap in encouraging the faculty members to actively participate and/or organizing faculty development programmes.
 4. Additional facilities such as examination section, placement cell, and Campus Attached Hostel for Reserved category students, parking facility, lawn tennis court, basket ball court, canteens, and new stationary stores were provided which enhanced the quality of campus life and satisfaction levels of the students.
 5. LCD projectors are installed permanently in some class rooms and in few classrooms mobile projectors are made available for use.
 6. The number of corporate/industry people visiting the campus is on a considerable rise.
 Entrepreneurship is nurtured through various innovative activities.
 The periodical parent_teacher, alumni, and industry_institute interactions that greatly enhanced stakeholder relationships with institution.
 7. Internal Quality Assurance system is strengthened by reconstituting the IQAC of the institute, conducted biannual academic audits, strict adherence to academic schedules and planners, periodical analysis of student and faculty performances, continuous stakeholder feedback and appropriate modifications.
 The Institute's budgetary provisions relating to Library, Academic, Research, Curricular and co curricular activities and e_resources, infrastructure and maintenance, IT based infrastructure and maintenance are incrementally improved.
 8. The institution has secured good ranking (i.e. 9th position) in a State level survey conducted by TIMES for Best Engineering Colleges in AP in the year 2019.
 9. IQAC suggested management to restructure or transform the courses being offered with emerging engineering disciplines, for which AICTE has accorded necessary permission to offer new courses such as AIDS, AIML, CS, IoT, DS in UG and PG levels of Engineering and also AI, BDA, DM in PG (MBA) Level too.